In conversation with More

 More: Why are you here?

-Gregory: Do you mean meaning?
+Gregory: Do you mean give it meaning?

 Gregory: . . .